-- You ask us to make an exception, including: - Asking us to cover a Part D drug that is not on the plan's List of Covered Drugs (Formulary) - Asking us to waive a restriction on the plan's coverage for a drug (such as limits on the amount of the drug you can get)
+- Asking to cover a Part D drug that is not on the plan's List of Covered Drugs.
+Ask for an exception.
+Section 7.2. - Asking to waive a restriction on the plan's coverage for a drug (such as limits on the amount of the drug you can get).
+Ask for an exception.
+Section 7.2. - Asking to get pre-approval for a drug.
+Ask for a coverage decision.
+Section 7.4. - Pay for a prescription drug you already bought.
+Ask us to pay you back.
+Section 7.4.